-(I) Retirement Reopener
+(J) Retirement Reopener

-If, during the duration of this contract, the Montgomery County Government Police obtain a twenty (20)-year retirement, the Commission and the FOP agree to a reopener on the sole issue of retirement.
-However, there shall be no reopener if the change in the Montgomery County Government Police occurs during the final year of this contract.
+If, during the duration of this contract, the Montgomery County Government and Prince George's County Government Police both obtain a twenty (20)-year retirement, the Commission and the FOP agree to a reopener on the sole issue of retirement.
+However, there shall be no reopener if the changes in the Montgomery County Government and Prince George's County Government Police retirement plans occurs during the final year of this contract.

-- (J) For the purposes of all retirement calculations related to the period of February 1, 2005 through the ratification date of this Agreement, the Commission will base the calculations upon the assumption that the agreed-upon wage adjustments took effect on dates indicated herein.
-This calculation assumption is not applicable to any officer who retires prior to the date that the new agreement is fully ratified and executed. - (K) The COLA for all service accrued after July 1, 2012 shall be capped at a maximum of 2.5%.
+(K) For the purposes of all retirement calculations related to the period of February 1, 2005 through the ratification date of this Agreement, the Commission will base the calculations upon the assumption that the agreed-upon wage adjustments took effect on dates indicated herein.
+This calculation assumption is not applicable to any officer who retires prior to the date that the new agreement is fully ratified and executed.

+(L) The COLA for all service accrued after July 1, 2012 shall be capped at a maximum of 2.5%.
 The Commission will eliminate the negative COLA for both past and future credited service.

-(L) Purchase of Military Service
+(M) Purchase of Military Service